Weight Lifting (cont.)

 How important is the order in which I perform my exercises?

-Studies demonstrate that the order in which exercises are performed can strongly affect the overall quality of the results.
-Research shows that the order of exercises can significantly affect strength development, and so it is standard practice to set up a resistance-training routine to work large muscle groups before smaller ones.
+Studies have almost exclusively used an order in which exercises work large muscle groups before smaller ones.
 The reason is that a small muscle group that fatigues first will be the weakest link in the chain and prevent large muscle groups from working to full capacity.
-For example, if you isolate and fatigue your biceps muscles with curls, and then try to do lat pull-downs (which use biceps, shoulders and back), you won't be able to do as much work for your shoulders and back because your biceps will already be fatigued.
+For example, if you isolate and fatigue your biceps muscles with curls, and then try to do lat pull-downs (which use the biceps, shoulders, and back), you won't be able to do as much work for your shoulders and back because your biceps will already be fatigued.
+However, a recent study showed that for general strength conditioning, the order of exercises didn't matter; that is, strength gains were similar for people whether they used large or small muscles first.
+The researchers did comment though that if you are training for a specific event (sports-specific training), say tennis, where you need the pectoral muscles as the primary muscle group for the forehand stroke, then you would train the pecs first before exercises for the forearms and wrist.
 In the starter programs below, you will see examples of working large to small muscle groups.

 What are weight-lifting splits?

 A split refers to the practice of dividing workouts by muscle group.
-For example, you can work all upper body muscles on one day and lower body on another.
-Or you could work all the pushing muscles (triceps, pecs, anterior shoulder) on one day, and the pulling muscles (biceps, lats, rhomboids, posterior shoulder) on another.
+For example, you can work all upper-body muscles on one day and lower-body muscles on another.
+Or you could work all the pushing muscles (triceps, pecs, and anterior shoulder) on one day, and the pulling muscles (biceps, lats, rhomboids, and posterior shoulder) on another.
 There are many possible combinations of splits, and I suggest that you experiment to find what works best for you.
 In the starter programs below, you will see examples of a split.

 How much should I rest between sets and between days?